 Provinces of South African Aquatic Sports

-The Union of South Africa was created after the Boer War in 1910 through the combination of the two Afrikaner republics - the Transvaal and the Orange Free State, and the two British colonies - Natal and the Cape Colony.
-They were the four provinces of South Africa until they were dissolved in 1994.
-The English attempts to Angicize the Afrikaners resulted in separated communities, each with their schools.
+As aquatic sports were largely the result of the British colonization of southern Africa after 1806, they were generally more popular in the English communities, which mostly occurred in the bigger towns and cities.
+The English attempts to Anglicize the Afrikaners resulted in separated communities, each with its own schools.
 Aquatic sports and cricket were always more popular at English schools, while Afrikaner schools were more drawn to rugby and netball.
 The Bantu, Coloured, Indian, and Chinese communities also had their facilities, where swimming was generally not practiced, although there was always a small number of enthusiastic swimmers in all of the separate communities.

 Children from the other neighbouring states - Botswana, Swaziland, and Lesotho sometimes attended school in South Africa, where they competed in local galas.
 Mozambique was a Portuguese colony until 1975, with a strong sporting culture, in which South Africans sometimes participated.